10 Best Stemware Storage Cases

 Sizing and Capacity

-The first question to answer is how many glasses you actually need to store and how tall they are.
+Start with the basics: how many glasses do you need to store, and how tall are they?
 Most stemware storage cases are designed around a service of 12, and 2-packs typically hold 24 glasses across two matching boxes.
-If you entertain often or own a large crystal collection, look for higher-capacity sets that hold 30 or more glasses.
-Equally important is interior height: standard wine glass cases usually sit around 9 inches tall, while flute and champagne cases run closer to 11 inches to accommodate longer stems.
-Measure your tallest glass before buying, and leave a small amount of clearance so the lid does not press against the bowl.
+Higher-capacity sets that hold 30 or more glasses exist for serious collectors and frequent entertainers.
+Interior height matters just as much as glass count.
+Standard wine glass cases usually sit around 9 inches tall, while flute and champagne cases run closer to 11 inches to accommodate longer stems.
+Measure your tallest glass before buying and leave a small amount of clearance so the lid does not press against the bowl.

 Hard Shell vs. Quilted Fabric